-As at 31 December 2014, the Bank records a liability to the NBS from a received loan as part of a repurchase transaction.
-Securities are pledged in favour of the NBS pursuant to the framework contract; the Bank recognises them as securities pledged to secure liabilities from financial transactions with the NBS.
+As at 31 December 2014, the Bank recorded a liability to the NBS from a received loan as part of a REPO transaction.
+Pursuant to the framework contract, government bonds are pledged in favour of the NBS to secure liabilities.
+As at 31 December 2014, the bonds used to cover liabilities from REPO transactions with the NBS amounted to EUR 25 000 thousand.